 Overall, there has been a significant increase in the long-term ability to train on ITI between May 2014 and May 2017.
 For example, the number of international trade institutions increased by 24 percent, from 10 750 in May 2014 to 13 353 in May 2017.
 The total number of seats of the International Institute of Higher Education increased by 44% from 19.82 kg in May 2014 to 28.52 kg in May 2017.
 There was also a 26% increase in the number of students in ITI from 17, 80 Lakh in 2013-2014 to 22.4 lakh in 2016-2017.
 Short-term fee-based training for the National sector skill council for Women has also increased.
 The number of training centers increased by 85.9% between May 2014 and May 2017.
 There was a significant increase (71%) in the total number of trained candidates between 2013-2014 and 2016-2017.
 There was also an improvement in the recruitment rate, 65% for fee-based courses and 12% for BKF sessions during the same period.

 A number of interventions were introduced into short and long-term training systems to improve the quality of training.
 This includes:

 Classification: A strong rating system (based on 43 rating teachers) was introduced in ITI to distinguish between implementation and non-functioning ITI.
-Qualification criteria include focus on training results, quality of infrastructure, industry contact, and so on.
+Qualification criteria include a focus on training results, quality of infrastructure, industry contacts, and so on.
 It also introduced a first-time qualification system for the short-term training ecosystem.
-This will done through the new portal of the Skills and Training Center (SMART).
+This will be done through the new portal of the Skills and Training Center (SMART).

 Promotion of Accreditation and Accreditation Standards: The establishment and dissemination of comprehensive criteria for the accreditation and affiliation of ITI for the first time.